 In November 1993, I flew Alitalia from Rome to Johannesburg and the male flight attendants sang opera for much of the flight.
 It was terrific!

 A few days later, the captain on a South African Airways flight announced a competition: whoever came closest to guessing our distance could sit in the cockpit for the landing.
 Sadly, I wasn’t the one who got to see Bulawayo airport from the flight deck.
 Probably won’t get a chance like that again, either.
 Not many airlines allow passengers in the cockpit these days, I expect.

 Five years later, I was flying with Sabin Air, a small private Mozambique airline.
 On the way from Manzini in Swaziland, we flew through a thunder storm in a small Embraer aircraft.
-The only passengers were a few American business men and myself, all of us white-knuckled from holding on for dear life.
+The only passengers were three American business men and myself, all of us white-knuckled from holding on for dear life.
 When we landed safely in Maputo, the men laughed and slapped each others’ backs.
 The pilot had been cool and collected during the whole flight; not a drop of sweat to be seen.
 Even after we landed, his shirt looked like it had been freshly starched.
 I just googled Sabin Air and it seems to still be operating.
 Looks like the airline has only experienced one accident – in February 2000, with only one ground fatality.
-Seems like Sabin Air is a good little African airline.

 I’ve flown around most of the world – almost.
 Not in one go, but when added up.
 So have my daughters.
 A trip between somewhere west in the Americas and Samoa, and we’ve completed the loop.
 Hours and hours above the vast Pacific, however – slightly spine-tingling.
 But that trans-Pacific flight will happen in not too remote a future.
 Tahiti, Easter Island, Tuvalu, even the not-so-accessible Pitcairn: you’re all on my list.